lifeBalance/knk_solutions/ch16/projects/README.md

 Modify the `inventory.c` program of Section 16.3 by making `inventory` and `num_parts` local to the `main` function.

 **Answer**: Check the `pr03` folder.

+## Project 4
+Modify the `inventory.c` program of Section 16.3 by adding a `price` member to the `part` structure.
+The `insert` function should ask the user for the price of a new item.
+The `search` and `print` functions should display the price.
+Add a new command that allows the user to change the price of a part.

+**Answer**: Check the `pr04` folder.